Founding Member, Professional Travel Bloggers Association

 Where have you traveled?

-I first got the travel bug on a four-month van trip through 46 states in 2009.
+I first got the travel bug on a four-month van trip through 46 states.
 I eventually visited all 50 states, six Canadian provinces, and eight Mexican states.

 In recent years, I’ve added several international destinations to my list, including Cuba, Iceland, France, Belgium, the Philippines and the Dominican Republic.
 In the summer of 2018, I embarked on a nine-country tour through central and southern Africa.
 Click “Destinations” on the top menu for more.

 What’s the coolest place you’ve visited?